w3c/wai-tutorials/source/menus/structure.html.erb.md

 ## Label menus
 {:.newap}

 Label menus to make them easier to find and understand.
 Labels should be short but descriptive, to allow users to distinguish between multiple menus on a web page.
 Use a heading, `aria-label`, or `aria-labelledby` to provide the label.

-The following example uses `aria-labelledby` with a hidden heading.
-Other techniques are described in the [labeling regions](/page-structure/labels.html) tutorial.
+Those techniques are described in the [labeling regions](/page-structure/labels.html) tutorial.

 {::nomarkdown}
 <%= code_start('','HTML') %>